2021 California gubernatorial recall election: Partisanship

-The recall effort was not launched by state Republican Party apparatus, but by activists who had unsuccessfully attempted to recall Newsom before; the activists said the party establishment did not get involved in a substantial way until the recall effort had almost triggered the election.
+The recall effort was not launched by the state Republican Party apparatus, but rather by activists who had unsuccessfully attempted to recall Newsom before; the activists said the party establishment did not get involved in a substantial way until the recall effort had almost triggered the election.

 Newsom did not acknowledge the recall election until its occurrence became all but certain, calling the effort "partisan, Republican".
 He recruited nationwide Democrats to help fundraise against it.
-State Democratic leaders warned members of their party against running in the recall election to avoid a potential split electorate, which some attribute to the 2003 recall of Governor Gray Davis, where Democratic Lieutenant Governor Cruz Bustamante was defeated in his candidacy by Republican Arnold Schwarzenegger.
+State Democratic leaders warned members of their party against running in the recall election to avoid a potential split electorate, which some attribute to the 2003 recall of Governor Gray Davis, where Democratic lieutenant governor Cruz Bustamante was defeated in his candidacy by Republican Arnold Schwarzenegger.
 A May 2021 UC Berkeley Institute of Government Studies poll sponsored by the Los Angeles Times found that Democratic voters overwhelmingly preferred having a prominent Democratic replacement candidate on the ballot in case the recall was successful, at odds with attempts by party leadership to prevent such a scenario.

 Former Governor Arnold Schwarzenegger disputed the supposed partisan motives of the recall, comparing the 2021 effort to the successful 2003 recall and saying, "It's pretty much the same atmosphere today as it was then.
 There was dissatisfaction, to the highest level.
 And it's the same with the momentum.
 Something that sets it off to a higher level, kind of the straw that breaks the camel's back ... like an explosion."
 Democratic strategist Katie Merrill said that the chance for a successful recall in 2021 was low: "Politically, we're a completely different state than we were in 2003.
 If you look at the statewide races, the Republican Party has effectively become a third party in California."

 Newsom sought to connect the backers of the recall effort to "the RNC, anti-mask and anti-vax extremists, and pro-Trump forces", while recall proponents said that the recall was only about Newsom and his performance as governor, and claimed that around one-third of recall petition signatories were registered Democrats or independents.
 As of April 30, 2021, nearly a year after the recall campaign was approved for petition circulation by the secretary of state, Trump had yet to personally comment on the recall effort.
 In September 2021, Trump commented on the recall election, claiming without evidence that it was "probably rigged".